PoopPower333/webpage1/README.md

 <h3> Powers- </h3>
 <ul>
 <li>engulf other ppl in vines which damage them and make them unable to move</li>
-<li>throw an attack which bounce from one enemy to another dealing them damage</li>
+<li>throw an attack which bounces from one enemy to another dealing them damage</li>
 <li> put ppl in a ball which heals them</li>
 <li> create wood structures</li>
 <br>